Most Frequently asked Database Interview Questions and answers:

 Q #26) What are VDL and SDL?

-Ans: VDL is View Definition language which represents user views and their mapping to the conceptual schema.
+Answer: VDL is View Definition Language which represents user views and their mapping to the conceptual schema.

 SDL is Storage Definition Language which specifies the mapping between two schemas.